Individual and Non-Tax Exempt Donors

 According to IRS Publication 4573, Group Exemptions, donors can verify that a contribution to a subordinate organization included in the USCCB group ruling is deductible under section 170 by reference to the group ruling determination letter above, and by locating the particular subordinate organization in the Official Catholic Directory, which serves as the official subordinate listing approved by the USCCB.
 Subordinate organizations do not receive their own individual IRS determination letters.

-For example, to verify the deductibility of a contribution to Catholic Charities of the Archdiocese of Washington, Inc., the donor should obtain the following documents as described on page four of IRS Publication 4573
+For example, to verify the deductibility of a contribution to Holy Redeemer Catholic Church of the Archdiocese of Washington, Inc., the donor should obtain the following documents as described on page four of IRS Publication 4573

 The donee organization is responsible for providing to the donor a copy of the page listing the organization from the most recent Official Catholic Directory.
 The USCCB does not provide this documentation.
 For information about acknowledgement, substantiation, reporting and other requirements which may apply, see IRS Publication 526, Charitable Contributions